 Hot glue in a glue gun is a versatile tool used by crafters of all types.
 But when this quick-drying glue ends up in unintended places -- such as fabric -- it becomes problematic.
 When that glue dries on the fabric, removal can seem impossible.
-While it’s no cakewalk, you can remove the dried hot glue with common household items.
+While it's no cakewalk, you can remove hot glue from fabric with common household items.

 Things You'll Need

 Spoon or butter knife

 Brown paper bag

 Using the Freezer Method

 If your garment or piece of cloth is small enough, freezing it can often be the simplest method.

 Video of the Day

 Place the fabric with the dried hot glue in the freezer.
 Let the fabric sit in the freezer for 30 minutes to an hour.